zoharl3/minimize_cpp_header/README.md

 };
 ```

-This header differs from the original header is the addition of the macro `MIN_HEADER_EXPORT` before declaration of instantiated functions.
+> This header differs from the original header by the addition of the macro `MIN_HEADER_EXPORT` before declaration of instantiated functions.

 2. `header_min_ins.hpp`